getodk/docs/odk1-src/form-widgets.rst

   :tc:`quickcompact`

 The :tc:`quickcompact` appearance
-combines the design of the :ref:`compact-single-image-select` style with the :ref:`autoadvance-widget` functionality.
+adds :ref:`autoadvance <autoadvance>` functionality to the design of the :ref:`compact-image-select`.

 .. video:: /vid/form-widgets/quickcompact.mp4